GM Demos Robocars in San Francisco

 On Tuesday, Cruise sent a few select journalists through the busy streets of San Francisco.
 Today, it sent investment analysts as well.
 Waymo, for its part, conducted its first public rides at a test facility and soon afterward, in the sedate suburban streets of Chandler, Ariz.

-Both companies deployed versions of GM’s Chevrolet Bolt, an all-electric car that can drive an impressively long way on a single charge.
+Cruise deployed versions of GM’s Chevrolet Bolt, an all-electric car that can drive an impressively long way on a single charge.
+Waymo’s Arizona pilot relies instead on the Chrysler Pacifica.

 But though GM’s Cruise took on a big city, that doesn’t mean it’s in the lead.
 There’s also the question of safety: Cruise felt the need to plant safety drivers behind the wheel, whereas Waymo recently relegated them to the back seat.